ahmadsheikhi89/ahmadsheikhi89/README.md

 Throughout my career, I have designed, implemented, and maintained complex infrastructures, both physical and virtual.
 In my current role as a DevOps Engineer, I focus on:

-⭕Supporting and maintaining microservices architecture
+🔹 Supporting and maintaining microservices architecture

-⭕Managing application deployment and configuration
+🔹 Managing application deployment and configuration

-⭕Collaborating closely with development and operations teams
+🔹 Collaborating closely with development and operations teams

-⭕Implementing centralized logging and service monitoring
+🔹 Implementing centralized logging and service monitoring

-⭕Working with modern DevOps tools and practices (CI/CD, containerization, IaC, etc.)
+🔹 Working with modern DevOps tools and practices (CI/CD, containerization, IaC, etc.)

 I am passionate about automation, system reliability, and bridging the gap between development and operations to deliver scalable and resilient systems.

+📩 Open to collaborations, consulting, or new opportunities in DevOps, Infrastructure Automation, and Observability.
+👉 Feel free to connect or message me if you’re interested in working together.